 My hunch is that this is going to 10,000 times easier to teach to my next kiddo having done it once.

-There are also paid video subscriptions that teach you and your child the lessons from Singapore Math Live which I plan to purchase as it was recommended to me by another homeschool mom who uses Singapore.
+There are also paid video subscriptions that teach you and your child the lessons from Singapore Math Live that go along with lessons from Primary US version.
+It was recommended to me by another homeschool mom who uses Singapore.

-3. There’s 3 books to shuffle through daily.
+3. There’s 3 books to shuffle through daily with Primary US edition

 I miss using Masterbooks and The Good And The Beautiful, which both have 1 easy to follow book for elementary grades.
 Truly so easy for parents!

-4. It’s not clear how much to do each day.
+4. It’s not clear how much to do each day with Primary US edition.

-Our other math curriculums had a super clear daily schedule, and the lessons were labeled Day 1, Day 2, etc.
+Our other math curriculums had super clear daily schedules, and the lessons were labeled Day 1, Day 2, etc.

 With Singapore, the Home Instructor’s Guide tells you approximately how many weeks a unit should take, but it’s up to you to figure out the daily work.